-Valparaiso is a large working port city with a cosmopolitan population and a lively artistic scene.
+Valparaiso is a large working port city in Chile with a cosmopolitan population and a lively arts scene.
 It’s seen great prosperity and economic decline and now, once again, its fortunes are on the up.
-The old centre and harbour is a UNESCO World Heritage Site, the once dilapidated hilltop mansions are being restored and it’s a buzzing university city full of creative street art.
+The old centre and harbour are a UNESCO World Heritage Site, the once dilapidated hilltop mansions are being restored and it’s a buzzing university city full of creative street art.

 - Poets, artists & musicians: Valparaiso has long attracted artists, musicians and poets.
 Chile’s most famous poet, Pablo Neruda, was born and lived here at La Sebastiania, now a museum.
 This bohemian tradition continues today in the form of colourful street art and graffiti.
 Frequent festivals add to this creative vibe and it’s no surprise that Valparaiso now has a lively student scene with four universities and several colleges based here.

 - Hills & funiculars: No fewer than 45 hills (cerros) surround the city, home to neighbourhoods which are linked to the centre by funicular railways.
 17 of the original 31 funiculars are now back in operation so you can ride up to the summits to see the once-grand mansions, many now restored and used by artists, and admire panoramic views down to the harbour and ocean.
 Cerro Concepcion is one of the best-known hills and the views are especially impressive at sunset and at Cerro Alegre you can visit the fine arts museum in the renovated Palacio Baburizza, itself an historic monument.